cookeem/kubeadm-ha/README-containerd-EN.md

 cat kubeadm-ha.yaml
 # The version of kubernetes that needs to be installed
 version: "v1.28.0"
-# The mirror warehouse setting of kubernetes, if not set, then use the official default mirror warehouse
+# The kubernete image registry settings, if not set, then use the official default image registry
 imageRepository: "registry.cn-hangzhou.aliyuncs.com/google_containers"
+# keepalived image
+keepalivedImage: "osixia/keepalived:release-2.1.5-dev"
+# nginx-lb image
+nginxlbImage: "nginx:1.27.0-alpine"
-# The floating ip address of the highly available kubernetes cluster created using keepalived
+# The virtual ip address of the highly available kubernetes cluster created using keepalived
 virtualIp: 192.168.0.100
 # Use the apiserver mapping port of the highly available kubernetes cluster mapped by nginx
 virtualPort: 16443
-# The host name of the floating ip address mapping, please set the host name mapping in the /etc/hosts configuration file
+# The host name of the virtual ip address mapping, please set the host name mapping in the /etc/hosts configuration file
 virtualHostname: k8s-vip
 # kubernetes container runtime socket
-# In case of docker: unix:///var/run/cri-dockerd.sock
+# In the case of docker: unix:///var/run/cri-dockerd.sock
-# In case of containerd: unix:///var/run/containerd/containerd.sock
+# In the case of containerd: unix:///var/run/containerd/containerd.sock
 # In case of cri-o: unix:///var/run/crio/crio.sock
-criSocket: unix:///var/run/containerd/containerd.sock
+criSocket: unix:///var/run/cri-dockerd.sock
 # The pod subnet address of the kubernetes cluster, if not set, use the default pod subnet address
 podSubnet: "10.244.0.0/24"
 # The service subnet address of the kubernetes cluster, if not set, use the default service subnet address
 serviceSubnet: "10.96.0.0/16"
 # The authentication password of keepalived, if not set then use a randomly generated password
-keepAlivedAuthPass: ""
+keepAlivedAuthPass: "input_your_password"
+# keepalived virtual_router_id settings
+keepAlivedVirtualRouterId: 101
 # The host configuration of the controlplane control plane of kubernetes, the number of highly available master nodes must be singular and at least 3
 masterHosts:
     # The host name of the master node, please set the host name mapping in the /etc/hosts configuration file
   - hostname: k8s-master01
     # The IP address of the master node
     ipAddress: 192.168.0.101
-     # The name of the network card used by the master node for mutual access, used for keepalived network card binding
+    # The name of the network card used by the master node for mutual access, used for keepalived network interface binding
     networkInterface: eth0
     # keepalived election priority, the larger the value, the higher the priority, the priority of each master node cannot be the same
     keepalivedPriority: 120
     # The host name of the master node, please set the host name mapping in the /etc/hosts configuration file
   - hostname: k8s-master02
     # The IP address of the master node
     ipAddress: 192.168.0.102
-     # The name of the network card used by the master node for mutual access, used for keepalived network card binding
+    # The name of the network card used by the master node for mutual access, used for keepalived network interface binding
     networkInterface: eth0
     # keepalived election priority, the larger the value, the higher the priority, the priority of each master node cannot be the same
     keepalivedPriority: 110
     # The host name of the master node, please set the host name mapping in the /etc/hosts configuration file
   - hostname: k8s-master03
     # The IP address of the master node
     ipAddress: 192.168.0.103
-     # The name of the network card used by the master node for mutual access, used for keepalived network card binding
+    # The name of the network card used by the master node for mutual access, used for keepalived network interface binding
     networkInterface: eth0
     # keepalived election priority, the larger the value, the higher the priority, the priority of each master node cannot be the same
     keepalivedPriority: 100

 # Create available load balancer configuration information through dorycli, and output the generated configuration to the current directory
 # After the naming is executed, the generated file description and the startup configuration file description will be output